Emmet Otter's Jug-Band Christmas: Releases

+The special was released on CED videodisc in 1981, alongside "The Muppet Musicians of Bremen" as part of the "Tales from Muppetland" videodisc.

 In 2005, HIT Entertainment released a "Collector's Edition" DVD which featured several deleted or alternate scenes, as well as a "lost" song that was recorded, but never actually used in the special.
 Called "I Was Born in the Trunk", the song was written for the talent show scene and was performed by the Waterville music store owner.
 Due to the sale of the Muppets to Disney a year earlier, Kermit's scenes and narrations were omitted from this release.

 On Saturday, December 12, 2015, a remastered version of the special's 1980 release had its cable channel debut alongside remastered The Bells of Fraggle Rock on ABC Family during its 25 Days of Christmas programming block.
 A 40th Anniversary DVD of the special was released by Sony Pictures Home Entertainment on October 10, 2017, followed by a Blu-ray release on December 18, 2018.
 For the 2015 airing, as well as the subsequent DVD and Blu-ray releases, Kermit's introduction and closing scenes were restored.

 In 2017, to commemorate the 40th anniversary of the special, musician Matt Surowiec produced an officially licensed "tribute" album featuring all-new covers of Paul Williams' original songs from the special.

 In 2022, the special, with Kermit's introduction and ending but not his other narrations, was made available for streaming on Peacock.

 Reception

 Emmet Otter's Jug-Band Christmas received very positive reviews from critics.
-John J. O'Connor gave the special a very positive review in The New York Times on December 15, 1980 for its ABC airing: "Jim Henson and the Muppets are on a dazzling winning streak these days...
+John J. O'Connor gave the special a very positive review in The New York Times on December 15, 1980, for its ABC airing: "Jim Henson and the Muppets are on a dazzling winning streak these days...
 Mr. Henson has produced and directed one of the most charming Christmas specials of the last several years...
 Once again, Mr. Henson's creations verge on the marvelous, perfectly capturing the Wind in the Willows aspects of Emmet Otter's story...
 These really are the nicest folk on the river – and on prime-time television."
 Review aggregator Rotten Tomatoes gave the film a score of 100% based on 8 reviews, with an average score of 8.4/10.